-- The maximum income for a congregation seeking a Capital Assistance Congregational Loan is \$300,000 total income. - The income ceiling for Capital Assistance Grants is \$150,000 for a congregation. - There is no income ceiling for applications to the Congregational Development Fund or capital assistance for education centres, retreat centres, and camps. - Proof of registered status must be demonstrated by all United Church ministries requesting funds.
-(See the Canada Revenue Agency website, www.cra-arc.gc.ca, for the charitable status number of your church/mission unit.) - Church grant applicants may have up to a maximum of \$37,500 of unrestricted investments. - Any applicant can make only one application for each specific kind of grant request in any calendar year (this includes Technology Support, Manse Modernization, and Church Modernization Grants). - Church/Manse Modernization Grants are matching grants of up to \$5,000 in any six-year period for congregations with income of less than \$150,000.
+- The maximum income for a congregation seeking a Capital Assistance Congregational Loan is \$300,000 total income with the assumption that larger congregations can access commercial loans while smaller congregations cannot. - The income ceiling for Capital Assistance Grants is \$150,000 for a congregation. - There is no income ceiling for applications to the Congregational Development Fund or capital assistance for education centres, retreat centres, and camps. - All United Church ministries requesting funds must have active charitable status.
+(See the Canada Revenue Agency website, cra-arc.gc.ca, for the charitable status number of your church/mission unit.) - Church grant applicants may have up to a maximum of \$37,500 of unrestricted investments. - Any applicant can make only one application for each specific kind of grant request in any calendar year (this includes Technology Support, Manse Modernization, and Church Modernization Grants). - Church/Manse Modernization Grants are matching grants of up to \$5,000 in any sixyear period for congregations with income of less than \$150,000.
 These grants are to assist with improving church buildings.
 The total amount of funds available for Church Modernization Grants is \$260,000. - The maximum amount for a Capital Assistance Loan is the lesser of \$150,000 or 75% of the total capital project.
 The minimum loan amount is \$5,000. - Camp Loans can be up to 50% of the total project cost, not to exceed \$50,000. - Energy audits, building condition audits, and other greening initiatives are worthy parts of any capital program and are eligible under both church and manse funding.
+More attractive funding for energy conservation initiatives is potentially available at Faithful Footprints.